Azure/azure-functions-sql-extension/docs/GeneralSetup.md

     ```

     **Java:**
-    Update the `host.json` file to the extension bundle.
+    Update the `host.json` file with the extension bundle.

     ```json
     "extensionBundle": {